 Lecturer in Drama (E&S)

-Beyond academia, I have over a decade of leadership experience in the creative industries, both locally and internationally.
+Beyond the academy, I have over a decade of leadership experience in the creative industries, locally and internationally.
 Notably, I was the Festival Manager (2010–2014) for I Theatre’s ACE!
 Festival – A performing arts festival dedicated to children and their families, and later took on the role of Associate Director (2015–2019), in which I fostered partnerships with cultural organisations from Thailand, Hong Kong, China, Serbia, Canada, Japan, UK, Australia and The Philippines, as well as planned and managed short and long term strategies.